tomcam/py4webcasts/docs/how-install-source-pythonanywhere.md

-# NOT FULLY TESTED: How to install from source on PythonAnywhere
+# How to install py4web from source on PythonAnywhere for free

-## TODO:
-* Explain what this does ./py4web.py set_password
-* Is this specific enough?
-  + * Choose **Python 3.8** or **Python 3.7**.
-* I can only install with the `--user` option like this:
-  + python3 -m pip install --user -r requirements.txt

-  And not as shown in the docs:
-  + python3 -m pip install  -r requirements.txt
+One of the best ways to learn [py4web](https://py4web.com) is to create a free account on [PythonAnywhere](https://pythonanywhere.com).
+While PythonAnywhere has ready-to-go  presets for other frameworks, such as webp2y or Django, you'll have to install py4web yourself.

+This tutorial shows you step by step how to install and run py4web.
+It is meant for people with limited system administration knowledge, and it shouldn't leave anything out.
+Every keystroke should be documented.
+If you encounter any problems, or need something explained better, please [file an issue](https://github.com/tomcam/py4webcasts/issues).

 ## Download Git to your own machine

-This tutorial requires that you have the [Git] command-line utility installed.
+This tutorial requires that you have the Git command-line utility installed.

 * Download Git from [git-scm.com](https://git-scm.com/).

-It helps but isn't required that you follow its excellent tutorial.
+Git is only used once here.
+It helps but isn't required that you follow the excellent tutorial at [git-scm.com](https://git-scm.com/).

 ## Create a PythonAnywhere account

 You need to create a free PythonAnywhere account.
-You don't need a credit card.
+They don't require a credit card, which is impressive.

 * [Create a PythonAnywhere account](create-pythonanywhere-account.md)